Port of Québec

 Olga Farman

-Olga Farman Vice-Chair of the Board Chair of the Governance, Human Resources and Public Communications Committee
+Olga Farman Vice-Chair of the Board of Directors Governance, Human Resources and Public Communications Committee

 François Amyot